The Bankrate promise

 - Detached garages

-If you want the items inside your house to be covered under your flood policy, you’ll have to purchase what is called “personal property coverage,” which covers most personal belongings, separately.
-This type of policy covers:
+If you want the items inside your house to be covered under your flood policy, you’ll have to purchase an additional type of coverage: personal property (or contents) flood coverage.

 - Clothing, furniture and electronic equipment